Tips for Print on Demand Taxes

 Sales Tax and VAT

 The simple sales to start with is the ‘Sales Tax’.
 This is the name for the tax that is applied to products/services being sold in the US.
 In the EU and UK, the tax is named VAT (Value Added Tax).
-Some nations will name this Goods and Services Tax or GST.
+Some nations will name these Goods and Services Tax or GST.

 The main difference between the Sales and VAT taxes is that the sales tax is charged at the final, purchasing stage.
 VAT, on the other hand, is imposed on every step of production.

 The taxes used to be very simple.
 You would pay the appropriate rate of tax from where you’re based.
-However, with eCommerce, this is now becoming very challenging.
+However, with e-commerce, this is now becoming very challenging.
 Another more complicated element is that shoppers don’t pay for the sales tax directly to the governments anymore, it is collected by the businesses and then paid to the government.

 Note that it doesn’t matter what you are selling.
 Dog clothes and Fleece blankets were all created equal.,